qweasd1/Refactor/ideas/PS/CMU_SE_PHD_v2.md

 I've list aspects I think is important for a language design here.
 In the next section, I will give a short introduction on my understanding of Software Architecture.

+### My understanding on Software Architecture
+##### What does Architecture do?
+As we all know, software can be complex and we need some way to help reduce such complexity.
+When I started learning architecture, I focus on the concrete pattern(like the classical three layer architecture) they used and advanced framework which support the architecture.
+But now, I had more deeper understand on architecture.

+Now I think, architecture is an efficient way to decompose the big problem you are facing into bounded manageable pieces(domain) and setup the interface between them, in which the three keywords are **decompose, bounded, interface**.

+> ##### decompose
+Decompose means we can divide big problem into smallar one.
+Usually small problem has more concrete constraint, more easy to solve out and write test against.
+Beside this, a small problem has the more possibility been solved by others already which we can leverage by free.

+> ##### bounded
+Bounded means each sub domains are loosely coupled with each other, which means we can develop them independently.
+We can even replace them with Mock when testing!

+> ##### interface
+Interface is the concrete constraint we set on communication between domain and domain.
+It guarantee no matter what happened inside a domain, it won't change its facade behavior.

+In practice, the most tricky thing when work architecture is how you abstract out the domain into suitable abstract level.

 ### My ideas on Plaid